 A lot of conversations around beauty today revolve around what is natural versus what is cosmetic.
 Do you care about the difference between natural and cosmetic beauty?
 Is there even a difference nowadays?

 There’s definitely a difference, and that’s why I’m so open about it.
-On Instagram, for example, there was that ten year challenge and I did a “Before” and “After” of me where I listed the huge list of all the cosmetic procedures I’ve tried in my profession.
+On Instagram, for example, there was that 10 year challenge and I did a “Before” and “After” of me where I listed the huge list of all the cosmetic procedures I’ve tried in my profession.
 But since I’m so open and honest on social media, I often get people saying, “you shouldn't be advertising this or telling people to get this.”
 But I’m not telling anyone to get it—I just I don’t think we should hide it.
 Because with social media and young girls, it’s tricky.
 You know the whole #iwokeuplikethis photo?
 No one is actually waking up like that.
 Same with #nofilter.
 Even if there isn’t a filter, maybe that person has had their eyebrows tattooed or they’ve had a spray tan or lash extensions or Botox or filler to contour their face.
 I don’t think it’s a good idea to try and mislead people.
 With all the available procedures today, I wouldn’t want someone to look at a photo of someone else and feel self-conscious because they didn’t wake up with perfect eyelashes or flawless skin.
 It’s funny where society has drawn lines between what’s OK to talk about and what isn’t.
 Like, you would never looked at someone’s bleach-blonde hair with dark roots showing and think, hey, my hair isn’t like that and now I feel bad.
 Whereas, when you’re looking at people who’ve had all these new procedures done, it’s different.
 So I think it’s healthy to have a dialogue about this stuff.

 VICE: So, you use Botox for medical reasons, right?
 Before these interviews I had no idea that non-cosmetic Botox was even a thing.

 Trevor: You know, I didn’t either until this past September.
 I got my start with it because I was going to the dentist and being like, “my jaw hurts all the time.”
 I was holding a lot of tension in my jaw and my temples, largely due to anxiety.
-So they were like, “we’re going to group together your physio, your pills, these Botox injections for your jaw, and hopefully all of it at once will help you… not be broken.”
+So they were like, “we’re going to group together your physio, your pills, these Botox injections for your jaw, and hopefully all of it at once will help you…not be broken.”
 Medical Botox is actually quite expensive, but for me, the army paid and is paying for it.
 The army refers me out to a civilian oral surgeon and he puts the Botox in my masseter muscle—the one that flexes when you bite—and he puts it in my temple and another small group of muscles in my cheek, and it just paralyzes those areas.
-Because that’s what Botox is: It’s a neurotoxin that paralyzes or relaxes muscles.
+Because that’s what Botox is: it’s a neurotoxin that paralyzes or relaxes muscles.
 Then over time, those muscles atrophy and the tension goes away.
 So I’ve had three injections over the course of about eight months, and my jaw pain is gone.

 And has it changed the way you look at all?

 No, no not at all.
 I would kind of joke about the procedures beforehand, like, “oh look at me getting my Botox today, I’m gonna look so great,” but it didn’t alter my appearance at all.
 My experience has been extraordinary.
-Botox helped me get back to playing trumpet some more because before, my jaw would just be throbbing every time I picked up my instrument.
+Botox helped me get back to playing trumpet some more, because before, my jaw would just be throbbing every time I picked up my instrument.
 Everything is just going so well, musically speaking, since I got these injections because I’m actually able to use my face again while I play.

 And how do people typically react when you tell them you’ve had Botox?
 I mean, yours has been for medical purposes, but I imagine people still have opinions.

-Yeah, usually they’ll say, “oh, you don’t look like you’ve had it,” or “why?” but I just say it’s for medical purposes, and most people are surprised by that because not many people know that it’s an option.
+Yeah, usually they’ll say, “oh, you don’t look like you’ve had it,” or “why?” but I just say it’s for medical purposes, and most people are surprised by that, because not many people know that it’s an option.